aidenzack/ECE445_Team78_Lab_Notebook/tanmayn2/README.md

 ---
 ## Week of 2026-03-23 - PCB Revisions

-At the onset of delivery of our 1st Round PCB order, several issues were identified that required revisions before fabrication of Rev B.
+At the onset of delivery of our 1st Round PCB order, several issues were identified that required revisions before fabrication of our final design.

 ### Battery Connector Footprint Mismatch